Thewafflication/Silk-Screen-Printing-Machine/README.md

-Create a detailed description of your project.
-Including but not limited to project objectives, team members, and their specific responsibilities, how you will measure your goals.
-Ideally, your project should be something that can be done in phases.
-Start with something basic get it working then add the next phase.
-Include each phase in the report.
-This is not a document that can be created in 30 min.
-The better you do on this report, the easier the remaining documents will be to create.
-You are not "locked" into the contents of this report.
-The project cannot be all hardware or software but can be up to75% of one type.
-You also must have a minimum of approximately 25% original material.
-If you use circuits or programs from the web, you must give credit to the author or cite the website.
-See Westerns Academic Dishonesty Statement in the syllabus.
-Due 1/10, 12:40 PM

 I am a student at Western Technical College, pursuing an Associates of Science in Electrical and Computer Engineering Technology degree.
 In my final term, I am taking a capstone project course.
 In this course, my skills will be demonstrated, and further developed.

 ## Goal: